HSF/hsf.github.io/_gsocblogs/2022/blog_ROOT_Neelshah.md

 # Mid Evaluation Blog for GSOC 2022

 ## Pre-GSOC Period
-Getting into GSOC was my dream since college years, On May 20, i was so delighted when i got into my preferred Project into one of the most competitive Organisations.I will forever remember those sleepless nights spent in solving those tasks, debugging, building the project !!
+Getting into GSOC was my dream since my college years, On May 20, I was so delighted when I got into my preferred Project in one of the most competitive Organisations.
+I will forever remember those sleepless nights spent solving those tasks, debugging, and building the project !!
 I have prepared a detailed blog on how did i got into GSOC 2022 at CERN HSF in detail [here](https://gist.github.com/Neel-Shah-29/3f04f05a8a353605068e32e55a5093c1)